bio-tools/biotoolsDocs/user_guide.rst

 Add content
 -----------
-Every user is welcome to add their own and other resources in *bio.tools*.
+Everyone is welcome to add their own and other resources to *bio.tools*.
 Once your account is created, you can start adding your content by clicking on `Menu ...
-Add content`_.
+Add content`.

 The registration of an new entry is split in different parts that are described below.